cta-observatory/ctapipe/docs/pipeline/index.rst

 Send message with several next steps.
 -------------------------------------
-In case of producer or stage have got several next step (next_steps keyword in configuration), you can choose the step that will receive data by passing its name as parameter of send_msg method
+In case of producer or stage have got several next step (next_steps keyword in configuration), you can choose the step that will receive data by passing its name as last tuple value with the result: i.e return((res1,res2),'NEXT_STEP_NAME')

 .. code-block:: python